viewflow/viewflow/README.rst

 Next, you can see how to define custom views, and meet other concepts of django-viewflow at http://kmmbvnr.github.io/django-viewflow/

-More examples are available in the `tests/examples` directory.
+More examples are available in the `examples` directory.

 License